StephanErb/aurora/docs/operations/installation.md

     -mesos_master_address=zk://$ZK_HOST:2181/mesos/master

+### Scheduler not running

+### Symptom
+The scheduler process commits suicide regularly.
+This happens under error conditions, but also on purpose in regular intervals.

-## Running Aurora
+## Solution
-Configure a supervisor like [Monit](http://mmonit.com/monit/) or [supervisord](http://supervisord.org/) to run the created `scheduler.sh` file and restart it whenever it fails.
-Aurora expects to be restarted by an external process when it fails.
+Aurora is meant to be run under supervision.
+You have to configure a supervisor like [Monit](http://mmonit.com/monit/) or [supervisord](http://supervisord.org/) to run the scheduler and restart it whenever it fails or exists on purpose.

 Aurora supports an active health checking protocol on its admin HTTP interface - if a `GET /health` times out or returns anything other than `200 OK` the scheduler process is unhealthy and should be restarted.

 For example, monit can be configured with